logo

 Virginia Paralegal Career and Salary Outlook

-LinkedIn is a good research resource where you can search on geography (Virginia or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Virginia with the most LinkedIn users as paralegals include:
+Though paralegals and legal assistants are required in all types of organizations, law firms, corporate legal departments, and government agencies are the primary employers of paralegals.
+LinkedIn is a good research resource where you can search on geography (Virginia or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in Virginia with the most LinkedIn users as paralegals include:

 • Capital One